Nanny vs Daycare: What’s the Right Choice for Your Child?

 Is Daycare the Right Choice for Your Child?

 We respect whichever decision you make, but we hope that you know that My Childcare Academy is here for you!
-Our teachers are ready to care for your child and provide for their needs.
+Our teachers are ready to care for your baby, toddler, or child and provide for their needs.
 Our classrooms are places where your child can make friends, learn, and grow.
 If you have any questions, please check out our FAQ page or give us a call at (801) 679-0627.